Add Row

 “I planned on doing things differently than what I’d seen at other companies,” he said.
 “I wanted to give my employees the opportunities I always wanted as an employee.”

 Over the past decade, Towery Electric has grown into a trusted name in Marin, handling everything from residential wiring to advanced lighting control systems.
-The company is based in Bell Marin Keys, but its reach extends across Marin, San Francisco, and Sonoma counties—and occasionally into the East Bay for special projects.
+The company is based in Bel Marin Keys, but its reach extends across Marin, San Francisco, and Sonoma counties—and occasionally into the East Bay for special projects.

 With 13 employees and a steady pipeline of work, Towery attributes the success not to fast expansion but to steady, thoughtful growth.
 “The best way to grow is organically,” he explained.
 “I don’t ever want to hire too many people at once, only to let them go when the economy shifts.”